Overview

 Tufton Capital Management ADV Part 2.

-Mercer Global Advisors Inc. has entered into an agreement to acquire Tufton Capital Management, LLC.
-The
+In May 2025, Mercer Global Advisors Inc. acquired Tufton Capital Management, LLC.
+The transaction closed on

-hundred (100%) percent of the operating assets of Tufton Capital Management, LLC.
-Due to the Acquisition of Tufton
+percent of the operating assets of Tufton Capital Management, LLC.
+Due to the Acquisition of Tufton Capital

-Capital Management, LLC, the firm has provided notice to affected clients of the assignment to Mercer Global
+Management, LLC, the firm has provided notice to affected clients of the assignment to Mercer Global Advisors

-Advisors Inc. (a SEC-registered investment advisor) of such clients’ advisory arrangements with Tufton Capital
+Inc. (a SEC-registered investment advisor) of such clients’ advisory arrangements with Tufton Capital Management,

-Management, LLC to the extent required under applicable law.
-Once the account transfer process is complete at the
+LLC to the extent required under applicable law.
+Once the account transfer process is complete at the custodial

-custodial level, Tufton Capital Management, LLC will file a Form ADV-W to wind down the advisory business.
+level, Tufton Capital Management, LLC will file a Form ADV-W to wind down the advisory business.
+As of the date

 Copies of Mercer Global Advisors’ ADV Part 2A, Form CRS and Privacy Notice are available upon request by calling